GeorgeWeb/syclref/_api-docs/image.h/cl%253A%253Asycl%253A%253Aimage/functions/get_access/index.md

    **Parameters:**

-   **Returns:**
+   **Returns:** TTypename of the accessor accessModeThe data access mode descriptor

 ---

-2. Create an accessor to the image for command group . handler
+2. Create an accessor to the image for command group handler.

    **Parameters:**